 As a protagonist, my style of parenting is to be expected.
 To be able to parent in a healthy way requires support.
 Along with a sharing of duties so you are able to give the best parts of yourself to your growing little human.

 Ultimately, as parents, we all don’t always fit into just one category.
-Studies confirm that our parenting styles and their impact especially as an authoritative parent is best.
+Studies confirm that our new parenting styles and their impact especially as an authoritative parent is best.
 A continuous improvement as our child / children grow and mature.
 Here are some tips and opportunities to become a more authoritative parent.